hypnotox/abyss/README.md

 [![Packagist PHP Version Support](https://img.shields.io/packagist/php-v/hypnotox/abyss)](https://packagist.org/packages/hypnotox/abyss)
 [![GitHub](https://img.shields.io/github/license/hypnotox/abyss)](/LICENSE.md)

-A PHP package implementing array schema validation.
+A PHP package implementing array to object schema validation and mapping. *\(The idea of this package has changed a bit and might change again in the future\)*

-### The package is currently not in any usable state, but is in active development.
+### The package is currently not in any usable / stable state, but is in active development towards a target.
 It will be tagged as soon as base functionality is present and tested.

 **This package is very experimental and can change very much pre version 1.0!**